UPDATE:

 With FileUltimate v7.8.5 and DocumentUltimate v5.8.5 (January 1, 2021 updates), this issue is fixed out of the box for both ASP.NET Core and ASP.NET Classic (no settings required):

-In some cases (e.g. Cordova WebView), the detection may not be reliable, in that case you can use AspNet.CookielessSessionMode.Always.
+So out of the box, you don't need to change default properties however cookie support is detected on the browser via JS with CookielessSessionMode.Auto, in some cases (e.g. Cordova WebView), the detection may not be reliable, in that case you can use CookielessSessionMode.Always to fix any cookie issues.

 {